 Food Pantry Tax Credit (FPT)

-Provides a tax credit for taxpayers who make donations of cash or food supplies to a qualified food pantry.
+Provides a tax credit for taxpayers who make donations of cash or food supplies to a qualified local food pantry, homeless shelter, or soup kitchen.

 Eligible Food Pantries and Applicants

-- A food pantry is defined as an organization that is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended; and distributes emergency food supplies to low-income people in the area the taxpayer claiming the tax credit resides.
+- A local food pantry is defined as an organization that is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended and distributes emergency food supplies to low-income people in the area the taxpayer claiming the tax credit resides.

-- Any taxpayer (individual, corporation, or trust) that makes a donation of cash or food supplies to a food pantry may receive a credit of up to $2,500 per taxpayer per year.
+- Any taxpayer (individual, corporation, or trust) that makes a donation of cash or food supplies to a local food pantry, homeless shelter, or soup kitchen may receive a credit of up to $2,500 per taxpayer, per year.
 The taxpayer may take a credit of 50 percent of their donations.

 How to Claim the Food Pantry Credit